 Above: The Nuclear AMRC is expanding support for UK Manufacturers seeking to win work in the sector

-The 120-strong Nuclear AMRC team work with companies of all sizes to solve their manufacturing problems and investigate new techniques and capabilities.
-The centre is also working with key partners on major long-term projects to improve manufacturing efficiency and reduce risk for nuclear new build and decommissioning.
+- It is working with key partners to improve manufacturing efficiency and reduce risk for nuclear new build and decommissioning

 Supply chain development is a critical issue for the nuclear industry, and the Nuclear AMRC is playing a key role in ensuring that UK suppliers can compete in a global market.
 The centre works with individual companies to help them meet and exceed nuclear buyer requirements, and is working with the global reactor developers to build a UK supply chain for their specific needs.